Things to Do in Sonoma County for 18-20 Year Olds

 It's difficult to find a destination where everyone will be happy, especially in the 18-20 age group.
 And yet, Sonoma County offers a remarkable number of things to do that are perfect for anyone, whether it's canoeing down the Russian River, ziplining through the redwoods, or walking around one of the many regional parks.

 When the sun is shining beautifully, what better way is there to fully appreciate the warmth than by going out on the water?
-There are many options in Sonoma County to grant anyone’s wish.
+There are many options in Sonoma County to grant anyone's wish.
 Spring Lake Regional Park is perfect for any adventurous and fun-loving group of friends that want to experience the outdoors.
-Rent some row or paddle boats and spend time gliding over the water and enjoy the peaceful serenity all around before having a picnic or eating at swimming lagoon.
+Rent some row or paddle boats and spend time gliding over the water and enjoy the peaceful serenity all around before having a picnic or eating at the seasonal café at the swimming lagoon.

 The lake is also surrounded by hiking trails and beautiful scenery and when it gets too hot, slip into a swimsuit and dive into the three-acre swimming lagoon located next to it.
 Just remember to use sunscreen.

 Another great water option would be to spend the day on the banks of the Russian River surrounded by lush greenery and gentle water.
-Here, renting canoes and kayaks at Burke’s Canoe Trips is an easy way to explore the entire county as the river winds down from northeast Sonoma County in Cloverdale to where it empties into the Pacific Ocean near Jenner.
-The river is a versatile place where it’s possible to relax on the banks, have a nice picnic, and visit different towns while canoeing downstream.
+Renting canoes and kayaks at Burke's Canoe Trips and Campground is an easy way to explore the entire county as the river winds down from northeast Sonoma County in Cloverdale to where it empties into the Pacific Ocean near Jenner.
+The river is a versatile place where it's possible to relax on the banks, have a nice picnic, and visit different towns while canoeing downstream.

 When the weather makes the outdoors seem not so appealing, head on over to the Epicenter in Santa Rosa.
-This newly finished and massive sports and games complex is entertaining enough to want to make anyone never want to leave.
+This newly finished and massive sports and games complex is entertaining enough to make anyone never want to leave.
 The 130,000-square-foot Epicenter boasts a bowling alley, trampoline park, arcade, fitness center, and so much more.
-There’s even a Starbucks and other restaurants to stop for a bite to eat before the fun begins again.
+There's even a Starbucks and other restaurants to stop for a bite to eat before the fun begins again.

 Spend the afternoon in downtown Healdsburg surrounded by small-town charm.
 Browse through boutique shops and stop for a bite at the many different dining options ranging from beautiful and eccentric ice cream at Noble Folk Ice Cream and Pie Bar to a stop at the charming Dry Creek General Store, which sells local farm fresh produce, hand crafted sandwiches, soups, and other delectable items.